Loop3D/LoopStructural/docs/source/installation.rst

 Running FME
 ~~~~~~~~~~~
-To use the model viewing capabilities of LavaVu you need to use mobaxterm or another ssh/terminal client with x forwarding capabilities.
+To use the model viewing capabilities of LavaVu you need to use MobaXterm or another ssh/terminal client with x forwarding capabilities.
 To run the included examples in FME you can simply run

 .. code-block::